arawseekers/alwayscarry_backendFiles/content/policies.md

 Please bear with us as we process your orders.

 ## How to Order

+### Books
-Once you've chosen something, take note of the book code and be sure to reserve it by filling out this **[Google Form](https://forms.gle/yebh3XHyuUqe7xG8A)**
+Take note of the code and be sure to reserve it by filling out this **[Google Form](https://forms.gle/yebh3XHyuUqe7xG8A)**

+### Homey Feels
+Process is simpler:
+just indicate the items and the quantity of each in the DM you'll send us.

-You will receive an invoice including the details of your order, confirming that it has been reserved under your name.
+In both cases above, you will receive an invoice including the details of your order.

-We will then reserve it in your name for the next 24 hours, during which we await your payment.
+We will then reserve the goods in your name for the next 24 hours, during which we await your payment.

 ## Payment Methods